-- 23.3 Clearing Members are informed through circulars of any changes or updates to the Clearing Rules and Clearing Procedures.
-A revised and updated version is posted on the HKEX website for access by its Clearing Members and the public. - 23.4 In addition to the Clearing Rules and Clearing Procedures, OTC Clear documents and publishes information on the system's design and operations.
-This includes technical details about the connectivity to and operation of the Web Portal, information on the what-if Margin simulation tool, sample data and report files and templates, and information on the rights and obligations of Clearing Members in various packs, user manuals and guides.
-The information is available on the HKEX website and allows prospective Clearing Members to understand the OTC Clear services and the risks they would face by participating in OTC Clear.
-OTC Clear may provide training to Clearing Members as necessary and offers a telephone hotline for enquiries about OTC Clear's services during office hours. - 23.5 This first disclosure document was completed in July 2014 and is published on the HKEX website.
-The document will be updated following material changes to OTC Clear and its services, systems or environment, and at least every two years. - 23.6 Please refer to Section VI.
-List of Publicly Available Resources for a list of information, materials, and statistics on cleared transaction volumes and values published on the HKEX website.
+- 23.3 Clearing Members and Sponsored Settlement Members are informed through circulars of any changes or updates to the Clearing Rules and Clearing Procedures.
+A revised and updated version is posted on the HKEX Market website for access by its Clearing Members, Sponsored Settlement Members and the public. - In addition to the Clearing Rules and Clearing Procedures, OTC Clear documents and publishes information on the system's design and operations.
+This includes technical details about the connectivity to and operation of the Web Portal, information on the what-if Margin simulation tool, sample data and report files and templates, and information on the rights and obligations of Clearing Members and Sponsored Settlement Members in various packs, user manuals and guides.
+The information is available on the HKEX Market website and allows prospective Clearing Members to understand the OTC Clear services and the risks they would face by participating in OTC Clear.
+OTC Clear may provide training to Clearing Members as necessary and offers a telephone hotline for enquiries about OTC Clear's services during office hours. - 23.5 This first disclosure document was completed in July 2014 and is published on the HKEX Market website.
+The document will be updated following material changes to OTC Clear and its services, systems or environment, and at least every two years. - 23.6 Please refer to CHAPTER 5: List of Publicity Available Resources on the HKEX MARKET/HKEX Group Websites for a list of information, materials, and statistics on cleared transaction volumes and values published on the HKEX Market website.